Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Conclusions

-We have separately discussed the most distant cluster in our sample, MACS~J0717.5+3745 at $z=0.546$, {since $\sim50\%$ of the LIRGs in our sample belong to this cluster.} { We did not find any statistically significant difference concerning the molecular gas content of the MACS~J0717.5+374 LIRGs from the cluster inner regions out to the outskirts, in the South-East filament.
-This suggests that the dense and cold molecular gas is not strongly pre-processed by the large scale dense environment (cluster and filament).
-However, the MACS~J0717.5+374 LIRGs contribute to the observed increase of $\tau_{\rm dep}$, normalized to its MS, with increasing cluster centric distances.}
+We separately discussed the most distant cluster in our sample, MACS~J0717.5+3745 at $z=0.546$, {since $\sim50\%$ of the LIRGs in our sample belong to this cluster.} { We did not find any statistically significant difference concerning the molecular gas content of the MACS~J0717.5+374 LIRGs from the cluster inner regions out to the outskirts, in the southeast filament.
+This suggests that the dense and cold molecular gas is not strongly preprocessed by the large-scale dense environment (cluster and filament).
+However, the MACS~J0717.5+374 LIRGs contribute to the observed increase of $\tau_{\rm dep}$, normalized to its MS, with increasing cluster-centric distances.}

-To explain the low depletion time scales and high SFRs observed in some MACS~J0717.5+374 LIRGs we suggest a possible scenario where a large-scale shock in MACS~J0717.5+374 has compressed the gas reservoirs in some LIRGs along the filament direction, thus ultimately enhancing their star formation activity. {Similarly, the high SFR of A2219-1 may be due to shock-induced gas compression.
-This scenario is consistent with previous studies, which found increased SFR associated to shock fronts \citep{Rawle2014,Stroe2014}.}
+To explain the low depletion timescales and high SFRs observed in some MACS~J0717.5+374 LIRGs, we suggest a possible scenario in which a large-scale shock in MACS~J0717.5+374 has compressed the gas reservoirs in some LIRGs along the filament direction, thus ultimately enhancing their star formation activity. {Similarly, the high SFR of A2219-1 may be due to shock-induced gas compression.
+This scenario is consistent with previous studies, which found increased SFR associated with shock fronts \citep{Rawle2014,Stroe2014}.}

-We have also discussed the other possible scenario where the LIRGs of MACS~J0717.5+3745, or a fraction of them, belong to a population of infalling galaxies.
-If this is the case, the accretion timescale is not greater than a few hundred million years, in order to be shorter than the depletion time scale $\tau_{\rm dep}\simeq(0.3-1.3)$~Gyr needed to quench the selected LIRGs.
+We also discussed the other possible scenario in which the LIRGs of MACS~J0717.5+3745, or a fraction of these sources, belong to a population of infalling galaxies.
+If this is the case, the accretion timescale is not greater than a few hundred million years in order to be shorter than the depletion timescale $\tau_{\rm dep}\simeq(0.3-1.3)$~Gyr needed to quench the selected LIRGs.

-{ Larger samples of cluster LIRGs with observations in CO, including those at higher spatial resolution and/or at higher-J transitions, to probe denser molecular gas, will help to provide further insights into the physical processes involved in processing molecular gas of the LIRGs, as they fall into the cluster cores. }
+{ Larger samples of cluster LIRGs with observations in CO, including those at higher spatial resolution and/or at higher J transitions, to probe denser molecular gas, will help to provide further insights into the physical processes involved in processing molecular gas of the LIRGs, as they fall into the cluster cores. }

 \begin{appendix}